Article updated on May 21, 2020

 The black cloud seems to move faster than me, while I puff and sigh trying to get uphill along the patchwork road in Biei on my rental bike.
 The sound of thunder is getting closer and I really don’t want to end up in the middle of this storm in this hilly and cultivated area of Hokkaido, famous for its lavender and sunflower fields.

 After five weeks in the country of the rising sun among high mountains, volcanoes, and rice fields, it is surreal to discover that this most remote part of Japan resembles the French countryside so much.
-Indeedn the Lonely Planet presents this area as the next best thing after a trip to Southern France for Japanese!
+Indeed, this area is the next best thing after a trip to Southern France for the Japanese!

-The bike ride proves to be completely okay with gentle climbs and welcome slopes down afterwards.
-Sooner than expected we reach the touristy but legendary blue pond which is a sudden reminder that we are not in France at all.
-The colour of the water is bluer than the sky on a sunny day and changes depending on the weather and the angle of sight.
+The bike ride proves to be completely okay with gentle climbs and welcomed slopes down afterwards.
+Sooner than expected we reach the touristy but legendary Blue Pond which is a sudden reminder that we are not in France at all.
+The cobalt-blue colour of the water is due to naturally present chemicals, and changes depending on the weather and the angle of sight.
 Reflections of green trees on the opposite shore merge with the intense blue water, tainting the surface turquoise, contrasting with the black and white trunks of dead trees standing in the middle of the pond.

-After biking back and enjoying the hearty specialty of Hokkaido, the curry Tonkatsu, we decide to go for another bike loop: the panorama road.
+After biking back and enjoying the hearty specialty of Hokkaido, the curry tonkatsu, we decide to go for another bike loop: the panorama road.
 Several trees in this area have been used in TV commercials, prompting Japanese people to visit these sites and take selfies with the famous trees.
-Biking through the quite countryside, the proximity of a famous tree can be guessed by the site of an unexpected huge parking lot in the middle of nowhere!
-Indeed, in Japan it is quite unusual to see these lonesome trees, but still, it is hard for me to understand such a hype, especially now that my main concern to avoid the huge thunderstorm that is coming in.
+Biking through the quiet countryside, the proximity of a famous tree can be guessed by the site of an unexpected huge parking lot in the middle of nowhere!
+Indeed, in Japan it is quite unusual to see these lonesome trees, and they have become a huge hype!

 Just in time I manage to return to Biei before all hell breaks loose.
-Comfortable and dry, I wait for my train back to Asahikawa while outside streets get flooded instantly wondering about what this would do to the colour of the Blue Pond.
+Comfortable and dry, I wait for my train back to Asahikawa while outside streets get flooded instantly wondering about what this does to the colour of the Blue Pond.